Chair of RTVE

 The Chair of RTVE, officially Chair of the Spanish Radio and Television Corporation, is the head of the RTVE Corporation and of the RTVE Board.
 The chair of RTVE is the chief executive of the corporation and chairs the Board, convene its meetings and execute its guidelines.
 The chair is appointed by the majority of the Congress of Deputies.

-The current chair of RTVE is the journalist Elena Sánchez Caballero, who was appointed on 27 September 2022 as acting president after the resignation of the previous chair, José Manuel Pérez Tornero.
+Currently, the office is held by José Pablo López.

 Powers

 The powers of the chair of the RTVE Board and of the RTVE Corporation are regulated in Section II of the Radio and Television of State Ownership Act of 2006: